DETAILED ACTION

 Petersen does not explicitly disclose that the cross-section of the robot, links of the robot and/or thrust devices fit within a diameter of less than 1 meter.
 However, Holmes et al (henceforth referred to as Holmes) teaches a snake-like submersible vehicle with dimensions similar to that claimed with lengths in the 80-200 meter range and with a 2 meter with and fabrication of the snake robot underwater vehicle of Petersen to various lengths and diameters including those claimed would have been an obvious matter of design choice, since such a modification would have involved a mere change in size of a component.
 A change in size is generally recognized as being within the level of ordinary skill in the art.
 In re Rose, 105 USPQ 237 (CCPA 1955).

-In regards to claim 2, Pettersen additionally does not disclose that the robot has a length to diameter ratio of at least 30:1, preferably at least 50:1 and more preferably at least 100:1.
-However, again, it would have been an obvious matter of design choice to make the ratio of the Pettersen snake robot’s length to width of any of various values including those claimed, since such a modification would have involved a mere change in size of a component.
+In regards to claims 2 and 26, Pettersen as modified additionally does not explicitly disclose that the robot has a length to diameter ratio of at least 50:1, or 100:1.
+However, as modified with the Holmes teaching, a wide ranging length to width ratio including lengths from 50-200 meters and diameters from 2-10 meters (col. 3, lines 1-6 of Holmes).
+Again, it would have been an obvious matter of design choice to make the ratio of the Pettersen snake robot’s length to width of any of various values including those claimed, since such a modification would have involved a mere change in size of a component.
 A change in size is generally recognized as being within the level of ordinary skill in the art.
 In re Rose, 105 USPQ 237 (CCPA 1955).

 In regards to claim 3, Pettersen does not explicitly disclose that the robot has length of at least 10m, preferably at least 15m and more preferably at least 20m.
 However, it would have been an obvious matter of design choice to make the ratio of the Pettersen snake robot’s length of any of various values including 10, 15 or 20 meters as claimed, since such a modification would have involved a mere change in size of a component.
 A change in size is generally recognized as being within the level of ordinary skill in the art.
 In re Rose, 105 USPQ 237 (CCPA 1955).